Join us Feb. 20 at the Ford Area C dumpsite community meeting

 As additional details are released, we'll be sure to note them on the event listing.

-RSVPs are not required, but if you plan to attend, we'd love for you to let us know by emailing Sophie Downey, email@example.com.
+RSVPs are not required, but if you plan to attend, we'd love for you to let us know by registering on our event page.
+If you have any questions, you can also contact Sophie Downey, firstname.lastname@example.org.
 We look forward to seeing you there!